hashicorp/katakoda/vault-agent/step2.md

 policies             ["token_update" "default"]
 ```

-Examine the agent log in **Terminal 2**.
+Examine the agent log in the first **Terminal**.
 The log should include the following messages:

 ```
 ...